Privacy Inequality: The Most Brutal Form of Inequality You’ve Ever Imagined

 Back then I thought repeating that grade was my fault, but over the years it became pretty clear that a couple of teachers weren’t doing their job.

 It’s worth noticing that my story isn’t just particular to me.
 People have more serious problems than I had.
 Luckily, after repeating a few more grades, at 21 I could go to college without going into debt.
 That’s one of the best things in Europe, affordable education — at least for most people.
-But that would haven’t been the case in the US, or any other countries where people have to go into serious debt in order to go to college.
+But that wouldn’t have been the case in the US, or any other countries where people have to go into serious debt in order to go to college.

 Now, I see the importance of having good teachers.
 Some of them are great, but that’s rather the exception.
 Most of them don’t even know very basic psychology stuff, nor how to influence kids to become their best version.